This Lighter Cream of Fresh Tomato Soup is made with fresh tomatoes, and it's a perfect way to use up garden tomatoes.

 - Heat oil over medium heat.
 Add onion and carrots and cook until soft, about 10 minutes, stirring occasionally.

-- Stir in tomatoes, sugar, tomato paste, basil, chicken stock, salt and pepper.
+- Stir in tomatoes, sugar, tomato paste, basil, chicken stock, salt, pepper, and baking soda.
 Bring to a boil and simmer for 30-40 minutes.
+Note that when you add the baking soda, the mixture will froth and there will be a layer of foam on the top of the soup.
+Don't worry, this is normal.

 - Remove from heat.
 Puree using an immersion blender (carefully).
-Strain half the soup, using a mesh strainer, stirring and pressing pulp against the mesh to remove all liquid.
+Strain the soup, using a fine mesh strainer, stirring and pressing pulp against the mesh to remove all liquid.
 Discard pulp (see note).

 - Stir in evaporated milk.
 Return to medium heat to reheat.
 Serve with extra basil to garnish, and with croutons if desired.